Table of Contents_

 Both Keurig machines are single serve options with water reservoirs that can hold 48 ounces and options for 6, 8 and 10-ounce pours.
+Or, if you’d rather have a latte in the morning, take a look at our Krups XP5280 Espresso machine review too.

 They both offer auto-on controls, high altitude settings, and compatibility with the same coffee pods (K-Cups are preferred, but unlicensed versions of K-Cups will also fit these machines).
 Both prep and pour a cup of coffee in about the same amount of time, and neither natively makes stronger coffee than the other.